 (Schools may develop their own letters, but they should use the same format and general content to contact all persons asked to provide evaluations.
 The paragraph about use of the letters and access is mandatory.
-Ensure that the materials
+Ensure that the materials sent include sufficient information about teaching accomplishments as well as dissemination.)

-Sample Letter to Request an External Evaluation for Balanced Case Candidates

-(Pertains only to tenure-track balanced cases.)

-Dear: Professor is being considered for (promotion and/or tenure) at the rank of in the Department of within the School of at Indiana University-Purdue University Indianapolis (IUPUI).
-We would be particularly grateful for your comments on the depth and significance of Professor 's work and its impact in your field.
-To assist in this evaluation, we are providing a packet of relevant materials, including (his/her) curriculum vitae; a copy of (his/her) personal statement; copies of [OR links to] selected materials in teaching, research, and service; and our criteria for (promotion and/or tenure).
-Professor has indicated a balanced case under Indiana University's guidelines, which should be supported by evidence of highly satisfactory performance in the three areas of teaching research, and service.
-Please comment on Professor Please focus your review on the quality and impact of the candidate's work.
-We are not asking you to recommend for or against promotion or tenure, nor are we asking if the candidate might receive promotion or tenure at your institution.
+We would be particularly grateful for your comments on 's demonstrated excellence in teaching as evidenced in IUPUI-based work and peer-reviewed dissemination.
+To assist in this evaluation, we are providing a packet of relevant materials, including (his/her) curriculum vitae and a copy of (his/her) candidate statement.
+Please comment on

+'s accomplishments, leadership, and scholarly work in teaching.
+We welcome your evaluation of the quality of the publications and journals that have been listed, as well as comments on any creative work or other media.
+Comments on teaching might include your evaluations of course syllabi, examinations, other teaching materials, and publications on teaching, as well as any personal experience you may have of (his/her) teaching.
+Please focus your review on the quality and impact of the candidate's work.
+We are not asking you to recommend for or against promotion, nor are we asking if the candidate might receive promotion at your institution.

 The IUPUI Promotion and Tenure Guidelines require that requested references come from individuals with no close connections to the candidate (i.e., former or current mentors, students, co-authors, research partners).
 Therefore, if such a conflict exists, please let us know as soon as possible that you will not be able to serve as a reviewer in this case.
-If you are able to serve as a reviewer, please complete the included External Referee Form and return it with your review summary.
-Also, please include a copy of your vitae or brief biography to provide reviewers at all campus levels with a context for your comments.
-We hope you understand how much we appreciate your assistance as we consider Professor's candidacy.
+If you are able to serve as a reviewer, please complete the External Referee Form and return it with your review summary.
+Also, please include a copy of your vitae or a brief biography to provide reviewers at all campus levels with a context for your comments.

+We hope you understand how much we appreciate your assistance as we consider 's candidacy.
 It is important for us to understand (his/her) contributions from a perspective beyond our campus.
-We are aware of the time a review such as this takes, and understand it can be a difficult commitment to make, but we assure you that your help with this process is invaluable.
+We are aware of the time a review such as this takes and understand it can be difficult commitment to make, but we assure you that your help with this process is invaluable.
 Your letter will be seen by a group of faculty members serving in a promotion and/or tenure advisory capacity.
-The capacity may request access to, and the university is legal compelled to give access to, the entire dossier.
-(This paragraph is mandatory language for all letters requesting external peer evaluation for promotion and tenure and may not be altered.)
-In order to complete Professor's dossier for review, we would appreciate receiving your comments by Please submit a signed letter on letterhead as well as your CV or brief bio and the external review form.
+The candidate may request access to, and the university is legally compelled to give access to, the entire dossier.
+(These sentences are mandatory language for all letters requesting external peer evaluation for promotion and tenure and may not be altered.)

+In order to complete 's dossier for review, we would appreciate receiving your comments by .
 I do hope you will be able to assist us.
-Sincerely,